 And it’s your goal, as a marketer, to advance the evolution of a customer-centric mindset in coordination with broader business goals.

 If your current marketing technology isn’t helping to make that a reality, it might be time to look at other options.

 Related Content: 5 Questions to Ask When Buying Marketing Technology

 Let’s get this out of the way: changing technology is overwhelming and nerve-racking.
 Doing research, making purchasing decisions, going through the buying process, and learning how to use a new platform all take time and dedication.

 But technology should never be a roadblock in any marketing strategy.
 It should move forward your vision of better serving customers to drive business.

 The best B2C mar-tech should open new doors including:

-- Helping you leverage advanced analytics into customer behavior → Learn more about what customers want
+- Helping you leverage advanced analytics into customer behaviour → Learn more about what customers want

 - Helping you achieve marketing automation at scale → Effectively communicate on a personal level with every contact

-- Enabling underlying artificial intelligence capabilities → Ability to offer product recommendations and personalized offers
+- Enabling underlying artificial intelligence capabilities → Ability to offer product recommendations and personalised offers

 We believe these points represent “must-haves” for any B2C marketer.